Our Lady of the Cape Primary School, Dunsborough

 School Background

 The establishment of our school was made possible through the financial support provided by St Joseph’s Parish, Busselton and the commitment of the Dunsborough Faith Community.
-Our Lady of the Cape is a group funded school of the Catholic Education Commission of Western Australia and is managed on a local level by the Our Lady of the Cape, Dunsborough, Catholic School Board.

 School History